 - The alarm could fail to go off properly in a fire, putting people’s lives at risk.

 - You could be fined for failing to comply with fire safety codes.

 - Your insurance carrier may reject your claim without proof of annual fire alarm inspections.

 - Your liability for potential injuries or loss of life skyrockets if you neglect your fire alarm system.

 Unifour for Fire Alarm Services in the Southeast

 Since 1984, we have been the company to call for fire alarm services for businesses, organizations, and restaurants.
-One of the main reasons your neighbors have been trusting Unifour Fire & Safety for over 30 years is because we are a one-stop shop for fire protection services in the Southeast.
-If you have questions about your current fire alarm system or need one installed, please contact us today at 866-511-5540.
+One of the main reasons your neighbors have been trusting Unifour Fire & Safety for over 30 years is that we are a one-stop shop for fire protection services in the Southeast.